maya456789/matApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##Instruction to Run an Application :-
+1] When we download matAppDb(MySql Database) , matAppNode(Backend) and matApp(Frontend) ,then first import the matAppDb to XAMPP server.
+2] Then run matAppNode using command 'nodemon app' or 'node app' .
+3] After that run athe matApp using ng serve -o.
+4]When we run matApp we dirrectly redirect to Login page.